-Jackson Hole Public Art and Center for the Arts conceived its 2018 Pavilion Project as both a place of community engagement and a venue for artistic expression located in the heart of downtown Jackson.
+The Pavilion Project is an original artwork commissioned by Jackson Hole Public Art with support from the Center for the Arts, Jackson businesses, and private donors.
+The 2018 project resulted in creating a place of community engagement and a venue for artistic expression located in the heart of downtown Jackson in The Center Park.
 Part of the Center’s Creative in Residence Program, the concept was to create a gathering place that in itself was a sculptural art piece.
 This would in turn be used in a variety of ways — both formal and spontaneous, and always open to the public — in pursuit of artistic experiences in the open air.

 The Center’s call for designs attracted ten proposals from throughout the valley’s artistic community; a blind submission process assured that the winning proposal would be selected solely on its merits.
 Carney Logan Burke was granted the project on the strength of the form and function of its design, Town Enclosure.